razzp/spank-my-dom/docs/spank-my-dom.closest.md

 ## closest() function

-Returns the first ancestor of `element` that matches the selector(s), or, optionally, itself.
+Traverse the element (unless skipped) and its parents until an element is found that matches the selector(s).

 **Signature:**